Skip to main content

 The Underinflation Penalty

 When tires are underinflated, they flex excessively.
-Data shows that for every 10 PSI drop below the recommended pressure (typically 100-130 PSI for loaded front tires), a truck suffers a 0.5% to 1% penalty in fuel economy.
+Data from the American Trucking Associations (ATA) Technology & Maintenance Council (TMC) shows that for every 10 PSI drop below the recommended pressure (typically 100-130 PSI for loaded front tires), a truck suffers a 0.5% to 1% penalty in fuel economy.
 If pressure drops by 14.5 PSI (1 bar), fuel consumption spikes by 2%.
-Equipping your trailers with Automatic Tire Inflation Systems (ATIS) and switching to Low Rolling Resistance (LRR) tires can inherently improve efficiency by 3% to 10%.
+Equipping your trailers with Automatic Tire Inflation Systems (ATIS) and switching to Low Rolling Resistance (LRR) tires can inherently improve efficiency by 3% to 10% while extending casing life.

 4. Optimize Route Planning & Driver Behavior